Skip to content

 Query Builder

-With the Query Builder, you can generate reports using Braze data in Snowflake.
+The Query Builder generates reports using Braze data in Snowflake.
 The Query Builder comes with pre-built SQL query templates to get you started, or you can write your own custom SQL queries to unlock even more insights.

-Because this feature allows direct access to some customer data, you can only access the Query Builder if you have “View PII” permission.
+Because the Query Builder allows direct access to some customer data, you can only access the Query Builder if you have the “View PII” permission.

 Running reports in the Query Builder